Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 Notes

 - Tomatoes: I use 4–6 Roma tomatoes, depending on size.
-Just make sure they fit your skillet in a single layer for best roasting results.
+Just make sure they fit your skillet in a single layer for the best roasting results.

 - Garlic: Add ½–1 teaspoon oil if needed to keep garlic from burning and boost flavor.
 For oil-free, stir gently during the last minute - garlic will still soften and sweeten.